mjordan/islandora_solution_pack_xml/modules/islandora_simple_xml_batch/README.md

 └── bar.TN.png
 ```

 Two XML files, which will create two objects.
-The object created from `foo.xml` will have its MODS datastream created from the `foo.MODS.xml` and its thumbnail created from defaults; the object created from `bar.xml` will have its TN datastream created from `bar.TN.jpg` and its MODS datastream created from defaults; the object created from `baz.xml` will have its TN and MODS datastreams created from defaults and will have its RENDER_STYLESHEET created from `baz.xsl`:
+The object created from `foo.xml` will have its MODS datastream created from the `foo.MODS.xml` and its thumbnail created from defaults; the object created from `bar.xml` will have its TN datastream created from `bar.TN.jpg` and its MODS datastream created from defaults; the object created from `baz.xml` will have its TN and MODS datastreams created from defaults and will have its RENDER_STYLESHEET datastream created from `baz.xsl`:

 ```
 .
 ├── foo.xml
 ├── foo.MODS.xml
+├── bar.xml
+├── bar.TN.png
 ├── baz.xml
-├── baz.xsl
-├── bar.xml
-└── bar.TN.png
+└── baz.xsl
 ```

 ## Maintainer